aridanpantoja/daily-front/README.md

 </p>

 <h2 id="daily-question">Daily Question 💬</h2>
-<p>What existing CSS frameworks have you used locally, or in production?
-How would you change/improve them? </p>
+<p>What is the CSS display property and can you give a few examples of its use? </p>

 ![CATEGORY](https://img.shields.io/badge/Category-CSS-blue)
 ![SUBQUESTIONS](https://img.shields.io/badge/Subquestions-0-red)